 Taste the mixture to see if you like the flavor and if the spices are according to your liking.

-Add the egg and beat into the mixture.
+Add the egg and beat it into the mixture.

 Using an ice cream scoop, add one “scoop” of the batter into the muffin tins.
 Bake according to cake box directions.
 I usually bake mine for about 20 minutes or until a toothpick inserted in the center comes out clean.